-The purpose of the model reduction is fast simulation with sufficient precision.
-Fast simulation is achieved by minimizing the number of dynamic particles, $N{\rm p}^A$, that are simulated with high computational intensity in system A. High precision requires that system B does not include too large domains with high granular temperature, where the individual particle motion deviate substantially from the mean flow.
+The purpose of the model reduction is fast simulation with sufficient accuracy.
+Fast simulation is achieved by minimizing the number of dynamic particles, N_p^A , that are simulated with high computational intensity in system A. High accuracy requires that system B does not include large domains with high granular temperature, where the individual particle motion deviate substantially from the mean flow.
 The solution is to adaptively control which regions and what particles are simulated with the reduced DEM and resolved DEM, keeping the reduction factor R and the effect of the granular temperature error $\mathcal{E}T(t)$ at minimum.
 This is carried out as follows, with reference to the illustration in Fig. 1.

-The reduced model velocity field, $u'(\mathbf{x},t)$, is assumed to be known.
-Each particle a has a speed $\Delta v_a = \|\mathbf{v}a - \mathbf{u}'\|$ relative to the velocity field.
-Particles are kept dynamic and part of system A as long as their relative speed exceeds a threshold value $\Delta v_a > \varepsilon v_0$ for some error tolerance ε .
+The reduced model velocity field, $\boldsymbol{u}'(\mathbf{x},t)$, is assumed to be known.
+Each particle a has a speed $\Delta v_a = \|\boldsymbol{v}a - \boldsymbol{u}'\|$ relative to the velocity field.
+Particles are kept dynamic and part of system A as long as their relative speed exceeds a threshold value $\Delta v_a > \varepsilon v_0$ for some error tolerance ε , which is application specific.
 Particles with relative speed below the threshold value, $\Delta v_a \leq \varepsilon v_0$, are simulated with the reduced model in system B. Now, contacts in granular media are strongly dissipative.
 Consequently, particles in A that repeatedly collide with particles in B will have a velocity that quickly approach the velocity field and become part of system B.

 It is easy to conceive extensions to this basic scheme.
-Particles in B that receive a large impulse can be made dynamic and part of system A. If the received impulse is large enough, and the particle lack contact support, it will no longer co-move with the velocity field and remain dynamic.
+Particles in B that are impacted can be made dynamic and part of system A. If the received impulse is large enough, and the particle lack contact support, it will no longer co-move with the velocity field and remain dynamic.
 Otherwise, it will merge back.
 If it is possible to predict regions of high granular temperature, the particles there can be kept dynamic.
 This is useful at outlets, belt conveyor endpoints or when releasing material from a digging tool, where the flow transitions quickly from solid or dense liquid phase into gaseous phase and free fall.
-Depletion in mass density is, for instance, a good indicator that the granular temperature is about to increase.
+If the velocity field has positive divergence, or if the mass density decrease well below a nominal bulk density, that is a clear indication that the structural rigidity is lost.
+Particles in such regions are subject to gravitational acceleration, which will eventually cause energetic impacts and rapid increase in the granular temperature.